ncreated/argparse-zsh/README.md

 # argparse-sh

+### About This Fork

+This is a fork of the [original `argparse.sh` project](https://github.com/yaacov/argparse-sh), tailored specifically for ZSH on macOS.
+This version enhances the original by adjusting its utility to ZSH, providing a more targeted and refined tool for macOS users.

+Special thanks to [Yaacov](https://github.com/yaacov), the author of the original `argparse.sh` project, for creating foundation!

 ### Introduction

-`argparse.sh` contains bash functions that streamlines the management of command-line arguments in Bash scripts, enhancing the robustness and user-friendliness of your code.
-Its syntax is intentionally designed to be familiar to those who have experience with argument parsing libraries, providing a smooth and intuitive scripting experience.
+`argparse.sh` contains functions that streamline the management of command-line arguments in ZSH scripts, enhancing the robustness and user-friendliness of your code, specifically on macOS.
+Its syntax is intentionally designed to be familiar to those who have experience with argument parsing libraries, providing a smooth and intuitive scripting experience for ZSH users.

 ### Features